mbernste/mbernste.github.io/_posts/2021-03-04-three_strategies_cell_type_cataloging.md

 In fact, you can use such models to build up marker genes for defining each cell type.
 Because these marker genes are derived from models that are trained on an amalgamation of samples that might use slightly different definitions, one can view these definitions as sort of a consensus definition from the scientific community.
 You can check out CellO's derived marker genes [here](https://uwgraphics.github.io/CellOViewer/).

 One problem with this approach is that it is difficult to formalize the cell types defined in this way.
 Furthermore, it is prone to bad data, and thus, one might want to curate the samples one uses to create a consensus.
-This leads to the third approach: Central Authority.

 Central authority
 ------------

 Lastly, one can rely on a central authority to define cell types.
 This is the idea behind the [Human Cell Atlas](https://www.humancellatlas.org) (HCA).
 The goal of the HCA is to bring together an international consortium of scientists to map out the cellular state space and come to agreed upon partitions of the state space from which one can then use for all of science.
 This strategy is the most ambitious!
 Of course, this is a massive undertaking, but if it works, would help to remove ambiguity and clarify our understanding of human biology.